sbgn/openchallenge/README.md

 The **curation-ueve-group** folder is for models developed by the UEVE group.

 The **collection** folder includes RAS-RAF-MEK-ERK modules found in Reactome, PANTHER and the Atlas of Cancer Signalling Network.

+The **collection-pathwaystudio** folder includes models developed by Pathway Studio team.